 Alcohol And Anger: A Violent Cocktail

-Updated March 19, 2024by Regain Editorial Team
+Updated October 20, 2024by Regain Editorial Team

 When your partner is angry and intoxicated, life can be confusing and unpredictable.
 Many people who are intoxicated and angry may become verbally or physically aggressive, acting in an incongruent way with how you may know them to be when they are sober.
 Because of this behavior change, living with this kind of person may feel like you are constantly walking on eggshells to avoid triggering an argument.

-This Jekyll-and-Hyde routine of someone who acts angry when they are drunk can often leave their partners feeling conflicted; At the same time, when someone recognizes that their partner’s belligerent behavior is unhealthy or even abusive, they may overlook or minimize these actions because their partner is “not themselves” when they’ve been drinking.
+This Jekyll-and-Hyde routine of someone who exhibits aggressive behavior when they are drunk can often leave their partners feeling conflicted; At the same time, when someone recognizes that their partner’s belligerent behavior is unhealthy or even abusive, they may overlook or minimize these actions because their partner is “not themselves” when they’ve been drinking.
 By rationalizing their behavior in this way, person who gets drunk and angry may deflect responsibility for their actions by blaming what they’ve done on the amount of alcohol they’ve consumed.

 Despite how common these rationalizations have become, studies show that these are merely excuses we tell ourselves to help make sense of the seemingly nonsensical shift we see when those we love turn into people we do not recognize as they drink.
 Rather, science supports a far more grim reality than many of us may be willing to bear – that intoxicated, angry people are not only capable of anger and violence when sober but are actually predisposed to it, putting their partners and other loved ones at risk of serious harm.